containers/podman-desktop/website/blog/2023-04-19-running-a-local-kubernetes-cluster-with-podman-desktop.md

 1. Installing and initializing your container engine: Podman.
 1. Installing and starting your local Kubernetes provider: Kind.
 1. Starting the Redis leader.
-1. Starting the Redis followers.
+1. Starting and scaling the Redis followers.
-1. Starting the Guestbook frontend.
+1. Starting and exposing the Guestbook frontend.
-1. Exposing the Guestbook frontend service.

 <!--truncate-->